Data Science: Bridging the Gap between Raw Data and Business Insights

 Data Science Practitioners: Roles and Tasks

 Data science practitioners are professionals who work in the field of data science.
-There are several roles within data science, including data engineer, data scientist, data analyst, and ML engineer.
+There are several roles within data science and analytics, including data engineer, data scientist, data analyst, and ML engineer.
+The debate between data engineering vs. data science and machine learning vs. data science often arises due to the distinct tasks associated with each role.
 Each role has its specific tasks, knowledge requirements, and responsibilities.
 On a higher layer, these roles can be described as follows:

 • Data Analyst: the main objective of the data analyst is to perform data analysis to extract insights and knowledge that can be used to make future decisions.
 Often they perform some parts of the data engineer’s job (like data cleaning), but instead of the infrastructure maintenance, they require skills in data visualization, data mining, and data exploration.
 Data analysts often have a strong background in business and economics.
 Sometimes they come from Business Intelligence or at least closely collaborate with them.